AI is reshaping my industry. How do I evolve and stay in demand?

 You stay in demand by making your judgment irreplaceable — not by becoming an AI power user.

-The experts most at risk from AI disruption are those whose value is primarily in execution: the producing, the delivering, the formatting.
-The experts least at risk are those whose value is in their thinking: the diagnosing, the deciding, the contextualizing that no tool can replicate without them.[1]
-Research on AI adoption in professional services consistently shows that clients continue to pay premium rates for experts who can interpret, adapt, and take accountability — not for those who can produce faster.[2]
-The threat is not to expertise itself; it is to the parts of expert work that were never really expertise to begin with.[3]
+The experts most at risk from AI disruption are those whose value is primarily in execution: producing, delivering, formatting.
+The experts least at risk are those whose value is in their thinking: diagnosing, deciding, contextualizing.
+Clients continue to pay premium rates for experts who can interpret, adapt, and take accountability — not for those who can produce faster.
+The threat is not to expertise itself; it is to the parts of expert work that were never really expertise to begin with.

-The path forward has two parts: identify which parts of your work are execution and systematically offload them to AI.
-Then invest that recovered time into the parts that are genuinely irreplaceable — your frameworks, your judgment, your proprietary point of view — and make that thinking visible and structured so it can be found and trusted without requiring your direct time on every engagement.
+The path forward: identify which parts of your work are execution and offload them to AI.
+Then invest that recovered time into what is genuinely irreplaceable — your frameworks, your judgment, your proprietary point of view — and make that thinking visible and structured so it can be found without requiring your direct time on every engagement.

 • AI commoditizes execution, not judgment — the distinction between the two determines your competitive position.